Gluing Branes, I

 The above boundary data should be viewed as complex structure moduli.
-There is additional boundary data one should specify, as the $(1,1)$ part of the curvature may have singularities along $D$: \be F^{1,1}\ \sim \ 2\pi \alpha(z)\delta^2_D + \ldots \ee In the context of \cite{SimpsonHarmonic} and certain higher dimensional generalizations, the connection was flat and $\alpha$ is constant along $D$.
-In this case, the $\alpha$ are called the weights, and a quasi-parabolic bundle with a choice of weights is called a parabolic bundle.
-In the context of $F$-theory, the connection is not flat and we should not require it to be constant.
+There is additional boundary data one should specify, as the $(1,1)$ part of the curvature may have singularities along $D$: \be F^{1,1}\ \sim \ 2\pi \alpha\,\delta^2_D + \ldots \ee A priori one might think that $\alpha$ should be $z$-dependent, where $z$ is a coordinate along $D$, as the connection is not flat.
+However it appears that solutions actually have $\alpha$ constant along $D$ \cite{SibnerSibner,Rade}.
+In this case, a choice of $\alpha$ is the same as a choice of weights for each step in the filtration above, and a quasi-parabolic bundle with a choice of weights is called a parabolic bundle.
 The degree of the bundle \be {\rm deg}(E)\ =\ \int_S J \wedge {i\over 2\pi} {\rm Tr}(F^{1,1}) \ee effectively gets a contribution localized along $D$, and so the slope depends on the boundary data.
 The Higgs field itself does not contribute to the degree as ${\rm Tr}([\Phi^\dagger,\Phi])=0$.
 Although this extra data does not affect the holomorphic structure, it plays a role in the $D$-terms through the stability condition.
 Effectively it yields additional K\"ahler moduli, and the hermitian-Einstein metric will depend on these K\"ahler moduli.
 In the context of conventional parabolic Higgs bundles on curves, it is known that varying the weights can induce birational transformations on the moduli space.
+Furthermore, the weights should be complexified by adding a theta-angle $\eta$ \cite{Gukov:2006jk}, which introduces an extra phase for each configuration in the path integral.

-One natural way to think about parabolic structures is by introducing some new charged hypermultiplet degrees of freedom on $D$ which are not part of the $8d$ gauge theory.
-This introduces sources for the gauge and Higgs fields proportional to the hypermultiplet VEVs, and localized on $D$.
-Specifying a VEV requires a choice of coadjoint orbit of $G_{\mathbb{C}}$, and the quasi-parabolic structure is closely related to the choice of orbit.
+The definitions can be naturally generalized to principal Higgs bundles with any gauge group $G$.
+The choice of $\alpha$ determines a parabolic subgroup $P \subset G_{\mathbb C}$, which takes the place of the filtration above.
+The subset $L = P\cap G$ is the subgroup of $G$ that commutes with $\alpha$ and hence is left unbroken by the surface operator.
+The broken gauge generators lead to an effective gauged sigma model along $D$ with target given by the coset $G/L = G_{\mathbb C}/P$.
+This is extended to $T^*(G_{\mathbb C}/P)$ if we include broken symmetries of the Higgs field.
+When $G_{\mathbb C}/P$ admits a linear sigma model construction, we can think of this as introducing some charged hypermultiplet degrees of freedom on $D$ which are not part of the $8d$ gauge theory and turning on Fayet-Iliopoulos terms (corresponding to $\alpha$), thus giving a VEV to the hypers.
+The non-linear description however is more general.

 The spectral correspondence extends to quasi-parabolic Higgs bundles.
 We compactify $X$ to \be \bar X\ =\ {\bf P}(\cO_S \oplus K_S) \ee and we compactify $C$ to $\bar C$ by adding the divisor at infinity.
 In the mathematics literature, the spectral cover is instead often embedded in \be X' \ = \ {\bf P}(\cO_S \oplus K_S(D)) \ee where it does not intersect infinity.
 These two constructions are related by a birational transformation, so they contain the same information at the level of $F$-terms.
 The birational transformation consists of blowing up $X'$ along $D$ and blowing down the ${\bf P}^1$ fibers of $X'$.